 calcified thrombus - calcific pulmonary ...

 Chronic thromboembolic pulmonary hypertension (CTEPH) is a distinct subgroup of pulmonary hypertension (PH).
 Five groups of PH can be differentiated 1.
 PH is defined as an increase of mean pulmonary arterial pressure (mPAP) ≥25 mmHg at rest.CTEPH is characterised by organised tissue and the pres...

 Chronic unilateral airspace opacification is a subset of the differential diagnoses for airspace opacification.
 An exhaustive list of all possible causes of chronic unilateral airspace opacities is long, but a useful framework is as follows:

-A chylothorax refers to the presence of chylous fluid in pleural space often as a result of obstruction or disruption to thoracic duct.
+A chylothorax refers to the presence of chylous fluid in the pleural space often as a result of obstruction or disruption to the thoracic duct.
 It may be congenital or acquired.